 UWC Copyright Website: This new UW Colleges' resource contains frequently asked questions about copyright law and how it impacts educational institutions.
 Specific copyright questions can be directed to the committee members listed on the site.

-UW-WC Guidelines for Faculty: Reserves and Electronic Reserves
+UWM at Washington County Guidelines for Faculty: Reserves and Electronic Reserves

 I. General Statement on Copyright